tsoftwareinc/libshogi/README.md

    operation about the position.
 If the cost of copying is still an issue in your program, you can make the context cache^1 TLS.
    Using TLS, there is some performance penalty because you have to check the address each time you access it.
-To do this, you may specify this option as:
+To do this, specify the option as:

 ```
    TLS     = y